PodGrabber.com

 Darknet Diaries Episode Details

-What if there was a device which gave you endless movies and TV shows without ads?
-Ok great sign me up!
-In this episode we interview “D3ada55”, who found such a device, but as she gazed into it, she discovered it gazing back at her.
+For six years, Sophos fought a secret cyber war against a state-backed hacking group targeting its firewalls.
+This forced Sophos to drastically change tactics to properly secure their firewalls.
+Was it ethical?
+Was it effective?
+They disrupted nine zero-day attacks, exposed who was hacking them, and forced the hackers to change tactics.
+But at what cost?
+You have to listen to one of the most audacious corporate cyber defenses ever conducted.
 Sponsors Support for this show comes from ThreatLocker®.
 ThreatLocker® is a Zero Trust Endpoint Protection Platform that strengthens your infrastructure from the ground up.
 With ThreatLocker® Allowlisting and Ringfencing™, you gain a more secure approach to blocking exploits of known and unknown vulnerabilities.
 ThreatLocker® provides Zero Trust control at the kernel level that enables you to allow everything you need and block everything else, including ransomware!
 Learn more at www.threatlocker.com.
-This episode is sponsored by Meter, the company building networks from the ground up.
+This show is sponsored by Meter, the company building networks from the ground up.
 Meter delivers a complete networking stack - wired, wireless, and cellular - in one solution that’s built for performance and scale.
 Alongside their partners, Meter designs the hardware, writes the firmware, builds the software, manages deployments, and runs support.
 Learn more at meter.com.
-This episode is sponsored by Exaforce.
-Exaforce was created to handle the complete security operations workflow - detect, triage, investigate, respond.
-Exabots autonomously manage every stage, eliminating gaps between alert and action that slow down traditional security operations.
-And how it works is simple too: the exabots ingest all security data and then semantically connects it to understand the full context of security events and how they relate to each other.
-Learn more at exaforce.com/darknet-diaries.
+Support for this show comes from Drata.
+Drata is the trust management platform that uses AI-driven automation to modernize governance, risk, and compliance, helping thousands of businesses stay audit-ready and scale securely.
+Learn more at drata.com/darknetdiaries.
+Sources https://news.sophos.com/en-us/2024/10/31/pacific-rim-timeline/ https://www.justice.gov/archives/opa/pr/seven-hackers-associated-chinese-government-charged-computer-intrusions-targeting-perceived https://www.fbi.gov/wanted/cyber/guan-tianfeng

 Defense in Depth